JGMorgan/AutoVim/README.md

 Running updateplugins.sh will update all the plugins from git.

-Make sure you copy over my dotvimrc file into your ~ directory and copy over solarized.vim into .vim/colors
+Make sure you copy over my dotvimrc file into your ~ directory and rename it to .vimrc, that contains all of my keybindings, preferred color theme, and some plugin specific settings.
+Feel free to edit it to make vim how want it.
+Also copy over solarized.vim into .vim/colors if you want to use the solarized color theme. solzarized.vim came from [this repo](https://github.com/altercation/vim-colors-solarized).